rhyslwells/Data-Archive/content/categories/data-science/Evaluating Time Series Forecasts.md

 - Does the forecast support decision-making?
 - Are critical thresholds or targets met?
-- For example, in energy demand forecasting, errors may translate into over- or under-supply penalties, which are more meaningful than purely numerical accuracy.
+- For example, in [[Energy Demand]] forecasting, errors may translate into over- or under-supply penalties, which are more meaningful than purely numerical accuracy.

 Evaluating forecasts from a business perspective ensures that models are not only statistically sound but also operationally useful.